 Those people with a limited ability to verbally communicate with staff, were able to demonstrate their understanding of what they were being asked and could make their wishes known.
-Each person's care plan contained a 'communication passport' which provided information to staff on their preferences and how they communicated their moods, such as when they felt happy, sad, angry or anxious.
+Each person's care plan contained a 'communication passport'.
+This provided information to staff on their preferences and how they communicated their moods, such as when they felt happy, sad, angry or anxious.
 Staff were responsive to people's communication styles and gave people information and choices in ways that they could understand.
 Staff used plain English and repeated messages as necessary to help people understand what was being said.
 Staff were patient when speaking with people and understood and respected that some people needed more time to respond.

-People received care and treatment that was personalised and met their needs.
 Each care plan had an 'easy read' document supported with widgets, which explained the purpose of the care plan and the information it contained.
 Widgets are symbols designed to help people with a learning disability understand what had been written.
 Staff were knowledgeable about people's needs and the things that were important to them in their lives.
 Staff's understanding of the care people required was enhanced through the use of care plans, which detailed people's preferences, backgrounds, medical conditions and behaviours.
-Examples of this include: 'Please offer me food and drink as I will not tell you when I am hungry and thirsty' or for a different person 'I will try and make my own drink' and 'I am able to complete my own personal care in the evenings'.
+For example, one person's care plan detailed the names they used when referring to their mother and father.
 People's daily records of care were detailed, up to date and showed care was being provided in accordance with people's needs.

 Staff were able to describe the care and support required by individual people.
-For example, one member of staff was able to describe the support a person required when the person became anxious and distressed.
+For example, one member of staff was able to describe the support a person required when they were eating their meals.
 This corresponded to information within the person's care plan.
 Handover meetings were held at the start of every shift and provided the opportunity for staff to be made aware of any relevant information about risks, concerns and changes to the needs of the people they were supporting.
+This was supported by a correspondence book which provided written information about people's care for those staff who were not working at that time.

 Each person had an allocated keyworker, whose role was to be the focal point for that person and maintain contact with the important people in the person's circle of support.
 They also supported them with their shopping, managing their clothes and maintaining their room.
 Care plans and related risk assessments were reviewed monthly to ensure they reflected people's changing needs.
-In addition, the keyworker carried out a monthly review with the person, of any health changes, activities they had undertaken and activities they wanted to engage in during the next month.
-One member of staff told us, "I am [named person's] keyworker which means I make sure she has plenty of toiletries, take her shopping, help her with her clothes and make sure her room is nice and tidy".
-Another member of staff, said, "I do monthly reviews with [named person].
-We look at issues and concerns; whether they need anything or what they want to do next month.
-I do their personal shopping and I am the point of contact for their family".
+In addition, the keyworker carried out a monthly review with the person.
+This review included any health changes, activities they had undertaken and activities they wanted to engage in during the next month.
+One person told us, "[Name person] is my keyworker he talks to me about what I am doing".
+A member of staff explained their role as a keyworker and added, "I do her monthly care plan and support [them] like a kind of advocate if [they] have any complaints".